How to Make Farmhouse Dough Bowl Candles

 Attaching a wick to a dough bowl can be tricky.
 Hot glue or glue stickers may not always stick or stay.
 I made a video to show you how to use tacks to hold them in place.
 Place a tack on each side of the wick tab to secure the wick to the bowl.

 How to package a dough bowl candle

-Another source for dough bowls is on Etsy.
+A good source for dough bowls is Etsy.

-I have a few interesting dough bowl candles are listed below.
-They can come in different shapes and colors to match your decor or gift-giving.
+Dough bowl candles can come in different shapes and colors to match your decor or gift-giving.

 The primitive decor and hygge theme candles have become very popular.
 This cozy look fits most homes and tastes.
 They can be refilled or used as a bowl.